 Description

-PLAN: the building is arranged on a rectangular plan with shorter elevations to the west and east.
-The main entrance and principal elevation are to the west onto High Street, with the rear elevation facing a yard accessed from Victoria Street to the south.
-A passageway (Ironmongers Lane) connects this yard to the High Street between numbers 23 and 25.
+The building is rectangular, with shorter west and east elevations.
+The main entrance and west elevation face High Street, while the rear elevation overlooks a yard accessed from Victoria Street to the south.
+A passageway, Ironmongers Lane, connects this yard to High Street between numbers 23 and 25.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.